Mexico Family Travel

 Days 4-6: Guanajuato

 The old silver mining city of Guanajuato holds a strong historical significance to Mexicans, and it’s a great place to visit during your 10 day Mexico itinerary.
-Guanajuato played a role in the Mexican War of Independence, where many of the indigenous people working as miners rose up against the Spanish in protest.
+Guanajuato is a 5 hour drive from Mexico City by car or bus.
+The city played a role in the Mexican War of Independence, where many of the indigenous people working as miners rose up against the Spanish in protest.

-During your first day in Guanajuato, explore the city’s Centro, including taking the funicular up to the Pípila Statue.
+During your first day in Guanajuato with kids, explore the city’s Centro and take the funicular up to the Pípila Statue.
 Be sure to take a nighttime tour with the Callejoneadas Guanajuato.
 These musical tours will take you through the alleys of Guanajuato, singing and playing music along the way.

 On your second day in Guanajuato, take an excursion to the Ex-Hacienda San Gabriel de Barrera.
 And if you have time, and the stomach for it, visit the Museum of Mummies.
 The next day, end your time in Guanajuato with a horseback riding tour from Turismo Alternativo de Guanajuato.